mohammedLamine/CarlaSumoArtery-CoSimulation/README.md

 ## Installation
 ### Pre-requisites
-- Ensure CARLA and Artery are installed and working
+- Ensure CARLA and Artery and Sumo are installed and working

 ### Add the following folders
 - In Artery, add the folder named "artery/src"
 - In CARLA, add the folder named "carla/Co-Simulation"
-- Add the folder named "simulation_modules"
+- Add the folder named "simulation_modules" next to the carla folder

 ### Testing
 - Run server mode carla: ```/Path/To/Carla/CarlaUE4.sh -ResX=600 -ResY=400 -carla-server```
-- Run Sumo with two clients (cars) and using Town04 config: ```sumo-gui --remote-port 8813 --num-clients 2 -c Path/To/Carla/Co-Simulation/Sumo/examples/Town04.sumocfg  --step-length 1```
+- Run Sumo with two clients (cars) and using Town04 config: ```sumo-gui --remote-port 8813 --num-clients 2 -c Path/To/Carla/Co-Simulation/Sumo/examples/Town04.sumocfg  --step-length 0.05```
 - Connect as a Carla client:
-  - ```cd Path/To/Carla/Co-Simulation/Sumo/```
+  - ```cd to parent folder of carla and simulation_modules```
-  - ```python3.7 Path/To/Carla/Co-Simulation/Sumo/run_synchronization.py Path/To/Carla/Co-Simulation/Sumo/examples/Town04.sumocfg --sumo-port 8813 --sumo-host 127.0.0.1 --tls-manager sumo --client-order 4 --step-length 0.01```
+  - ```python3.7 synchro_client.py```

 - Connect an Artery client:
   - ```cd Path/To/Carla/Co-Simulation/arterysim```